JaneDedyk/Project_Engeto/README.md

-# Project_Engeto
+# Project_SQL
-Processing of the SQL and Power BI project
+Processing of the SQL project